yushoo/dash/README.md

         - The router component renders components based on certain routes.
 The routes being '/' and '/chat.'
     - Components:
         - Chat
+            - This component is the ui for user messenging.
+            - Contains five state hooks: name, room, users, message, messages.
+Name and room are set by the props accessed via url given by the location prop from the join component.
+                ```javascript
+                    const { name, room } = queryString.parse(location.search);
+                ```
+            - set socket endpoint to my server deployed on heroku.
+I can use the server for all my real time chat applications.
+            - separate useEffect methods because it is not good to have the methods called whenever an action from the user is done.
+Only run useEffect for messages when messages has been changed.
+For the the initializing of the chat room only call functions relevant to that purpose, so the useEffect, working as a lifecycle method, will set up the room and user name and emit to the server that a user has joined.
+            - returns the associated components for the chatroom.
         - InfoBar
         - Input
         - Join